KrisGoorhuis/pleo-space-rockets/README.md

 ## Bug Fix
 Javascript's vanilla time-related objects are often at least a little frustrating, so I decided to use Moment.js.
-Additionally, time zones are ticky without being explicitly told - all we have is the time stamp itself (well, and coordinates, but making a call to something like Google Maps to determine a time zone for every card would be a bit much.)
-I decided to show the UTC offset in place of a time zone instead.
+Additionally, time zones are ticky without being explicitly told - all we have is the time stamp itself (well, and coordinates, but making a call to something like Google Maps to determine a time zone for every card would be a bit much).
+I decided to show the UTC offset in place of a time zone.

 Default behavior is to parse time in the user's time zone.
 Moment's `.parseZone()` will keep the original string's offset intact.
 Adding an underline was the best method of suggesting that something is hoverable.